top of page

 4. Audience Reach and CPM (Billboard Impressions)

 Billboard pricing often involves a cost per thousand impressions (CPM) model.
 This measures how many people will likely see your billboard ad, particularly useful when selecting between digital billboard advertising, static placements, or mobile billboards.
-Urban locations tend to have a higher CPM due to density but deliver more valuable impressions if you're targeting a specific target demographic.

 5. Production and Installation Costs

-In addition to rental fees, advertisers must also consider production costs, including ad copy design, printing, and physical installation for traditional billboards.
 Digital ads save on printing but may include scheduling or content management fees.
 These production expenses are usually a one-time cost but vary based on creative complexity and billboard format.

 6. Demand and Seasonality